Seunghb-tech/First/README.md

 # First
-This is for Hocarmini Control which was made for our class.
+These codes are for Hocarmini Control which was made for our class.